Yancey-Blog/beg-monorepo/CONTRIBUTING.md

 ## Repo Setup

-The BEG Monorepo repo is a monorepo using pnpm and rush.js.
+The BEG Monorepo repo is a monorepo using pnpm and Turborepo.
 The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).

 To develop and test the core `BEG Monorepo` package:

-1. Run `rush update` in BEG Monorepo's root folder
+1. Run `pnpm install` in BEG Monorepo's root folder

 2. Run `pnpm run build` in each BEG Monorepo's sub app.